symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

             ->addTag('form.type_extension', array('alias' => 'file'));

 The ``alias`` key of the tag is the type of field that this extension should be applied to.
-In our case, as we want to extend the ``file`` field type, we will use ``file`` as an alias.
+In your case, as you want to extend the ``file`` field type, you will use ``file`` as an alias.

 Adding the extension business logic
 -----------------------------------

-The goal of our extension is to display a nice image next to file field types containing image files.
-For that purpose, we will assume that we use an approach similar to the one described in :doc:`How to handle File Uploads with Doctrine</cookbook/doctrine/file_uploads>`: we have a Media model with a file property (corresponding to the file field in the form) and a path property (corresponding to the image path in the database).
+The goal of your extension is to display a nice image next to file inputs (when the underlying model contains images).
+For that purpose, let's assume that you use an approach similar to the one described in :doc:`How to handle File Uploads with Doctrine</cookbook/doctrine/file_uploads>`: you have a Media model with a file property (corresponding to the file field in the form) and a path property (corresponding to the image path in the database).